 Bonding With Toddlers

-Give Them Choices (Safe and Appropriate Ones, of Course)
+Give Them Choices That Are Safe and Appropriate

-This age is all about testing boundaries and wanting to be more independent.
-This could be letting them choose their clothes, snacks, books, etc. It can reduce the power struggles and help them to feel more acknowledged by you, as you’re showing respect for their growing personality and preferences.
+This age is all about testing boundaries and striving for greater independence.
+This could involve letting them choose their clothes, snacks, books, and so on.
+It can reduce the power struggles and help them to feel more acknowledged by you, as you’re showing respect for their growing personality and preferences.

 So, strap yourself in, mama.
 This might mean reading the same story 47 times in a row or watching the same episode every day of a particular TV show or movie.
 Try to find something new each time, or read aloud with a different voice to help keep yourself entertained.
 Our little people are struggling with so many new things that accessing something they know is comforting to them.